1. Home

 Frequently asked questions

-What is a battery lease?
+What is a solar battery lease?

 A battery lease is an alternative to purchasing a backup battery for your home.
 Instead of purchasing and installing a battery, you make a predictable monthly payment that covers the battery, installation, monitoring, and maintenance of the device.